rubyworks/rubytest/README.md

 ## Specification

-Ruby Test defines a straight-forward specification that any test framework can easily support, which allows Ruby Test to run the frameworks tests through a single uniform user interface.
+Ruby Test defines a straight-forward specification that any test framework can easily support which allows Ruby Test to run the frameworks tests through a single uniform user interface.

 The universal access point for testing is the `$TEST_SUITE` global array.
-A test framework need only add compliant test objects to `$TEST_SUITE` global array.
+A test framework need only add compliant test objects to `$TEST_SUITE`.
 Ruby Test will iterate through these objects.
 If a test object responds to `#call`, it is run as a test procedure.
 If it responds to `#each` it is iterated over as a test case with each entry handled in the same manner.
 All test